Call for Proposal Abstracts

 Presentation Formats

-There are three types of presentation formats for oral presentations during concurrent sessions from which to select when submitting an abstract:
+There are three types of presentation formats for oral presentations during concurrent sessions from which to select when submitting an abstract, as well as an option for a poster presentation:

 -

-Oral presentation – This is a "stand-alone" 20-minute spoken presentation, which includes time for questions.
-The spoken presentation should be accompanied by a Power Point presentation which highlights the research and/or findings of the accepted abstract.
-Proposals for oral presentations should include (1) goals/rationale for oral presentation, (2) methods/approach, (3) results/findings, and (4) conclusions.
-Conference organizers will attempt to group oral presentations into similar or related topics within a shared 90-minute slot.
+Oral presentation – a 20-minute spoken presentation accompanied by a Power Point presentation which highlights the research and/or findings of the accepted abstract.
+Proposals for oral presentations should include:

 -